rkuma183/wilsonmar.github.io/_posts/2016-04-09-loadrunner-javascript-coding.md

    }
    {% endhighlight %}

+   PROTIP: When definiting functions, put the curly braces immediately after the end parenthesis instead of the next line to make function definitions different than calls to functions, using search specifications such as "){".

+   NOTE: Function names beginning with "wi_" are defined within file
+  <strong>wi_library.js</strong> obtained from GitHub.

 What follows is a hands-on tutorial to show you the most important edits to make to LoadRunner scripts.

 > I write programs that makes these edits for you.
 Call me!